About Justice for Jazz Artists

-Jazz is an esteemed American art form, inspiring passionate devotion among generations of fans, and New York City has long been an international jazz mecca.
+Jazz is an esteemed American art form, inspiring passionate devotion in generations of fans, and New York City has long been an international jazz mecca.

-However, unlike musicians who play on Broadway and in symphony orchestras who are protected by union contracts, the skilled jazz musicians who work in major New York City clubs have no guarantee of fair payment, receive no pension or health contributions or state statutory benefits like workers’ comp, unemployment or disability insurance.
-And not only that—many of these great players find that their gigs have been recorded by the clubs and used without their permission or any royalty payment.
+However, unlike musicians who play on Broadway and in symphony orchestras who are protected by union contracts, the skilled jazz musicians who work in major New York City clubs have no guarantee of fair payment and receive no pension or health contributions or state statutory benefits like workers’ comp, unemployment or disability insurance.
+And not only that—many of these great players find that their gigs have been recorded by the clubs and used without their permission or any royalty payments.

 Because of these injustices, many of these men and women who sustain this great American music are forced to retire with no income to fall back on in their later years.
 This is shameful in a country that has recognized jazz as a “National Treasure.”

 The Justice for Jazz Artists campaign is out to change all of that, by achieving these goals:

 - Adequate Pension Contributions

 - Protection of Recording Rights

 The fact is, the major NYC jazz clubs like the Blue Note, Iridium, Village Vanguard, Dizzy’s Club Coca Cola, Jazz Standard, and Birdland can afford to do right by the musicians who bring patrons through their doors.
 The New York City musicians’ union, AFM, Local 802 wants to work with these clubs to ensure that musicians receive fair treatment.
 We need to convince the clubs that this is an important issue that affects hundreds of musicians annually.